'Unfit' Donald Trump Told Woman Psychologist: 'I Wouldn’t Let You Suck My D***!' 'New York Post' Reports

 Suzanne Lachmann, a New York psychologist who works with the city’s firefighters dealing with traumatic stress, authored a Psychology Today article last year, in which she argued that based on her judgment of his public statements and actions, Trump’s “distorted thinking, disorganized conduct, and erratic, impulsive behavior, combined with his fixation on his own importance directly imperils our safety as citizens of the United States and he must be removed from the line of duty.”

-The article was published in March of 2017, but the Post as well as Britain’s Daily Mail newspaper have just reported on Lachmann’s claims this weekend.
+The article was published in March of 2017, but the Post, as well as Britain’s Daily Mail newspaper, have just reported on Lachmann’s claims this weekend.
 And those claims do not stop with her assessment of Trump’s public and well-documented behavior.
 In the article, Lachmann also details her own personal experience with Trump, which she says occurred at a charity fashion show in 1992, not long after Trump had divorced the first of his three wives, Ivana Trump.

 High profile clinical psychologist believes Trump is 'unfit for office': Suzanne Lachmann, a contract psychologist… https://t.co/jiPkK7ruhV